gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce a new major version of Gradle, @version@.

-This release features [vastly improved feature set in dependency management](#improved-dependency-management-feature-set), [support for running Gradle with Java 13](#support-for-java-13), [built-in packaging and publishing of javadoc and sources](#javadoc-and-sources-packaging-and-publishing-is-now-a-built-in-feature-of-the-java-plugins), ... [n](), and more.
+In the JVM ecosystem, we've made [incremental Java compilation faster](#faster-incremental-java), added [support for JDK13](#java-13) and provided [out of the box support for javadoc and source jars](#javadoc-sources-jar).
+For Scala projects, we've updated the [Zinc compiler](#zinc-compiler) and made it easier to select which version of Zinc to use.

+For Gradle [plugin authors](#plugin-ecosystem), we've added new APIs to make it easier to lazily connect tasks and properties together, [made useful services available to worker API actions](#worker-api-services) and Gradle will now [complain at runtime if a task appears misconfigured](#task-problems).

+A major highlight of this release is the [vastly improved feature set in dependency management](#dependency-management).
+Some of the features were released in stages, but with Gradle 6.0 they are now stable and production ready.
+We now publish [Gradle Module Metadata](userguide/publishing_gradle_module_metadata.html) by default, which makes these new features available between projects _and_ binary dependencies.

+In the [native ecosystem](#native-ecosystem), we've added support for Visual Studio 2019 and the latest C++ standards.

+This release contains some updates to help [protect the integrity and security of your build](#security).

+As always, we also incorporated some [smaller changes](#quality-of-life) and more.

-These release notes list what's new since Gradle 5.6, but you can review the [highlights since Gradle 5.0 here](https://gradle.org/whats-new/gradle-6/).
+This release features changes across the board, but these release notes only list what's new since Gradle 5.6.
+You can review the [highlights since Gradle 5.0 here](https://gradle.org/whats-new/gradle-6/).

-Read the [Gradle 6.0 upgrade guide](userguide/upgrading_version_5.html) to learn about breaking changes and considerations for upgrading from Gradle 5.x.

 We would like to thank the following community contributors to this release of Gradle:

 [Nathan Strong](https://github.com/NathanStrong-Tripwire),
 [Roberto Perez Alcolea](https://github.com/rpalcolea),
 [Tetsuya Ikenaga](https://github.com/ikngtty),